nrkno/sofie-cutout-tool/README.md

-# Electron test for cutout prototype
+# Electron test for Sofie cutout prototype

 ## For Developers